islaytitans/alien/docs/src/GM/hod2.md

 - Ambient Energy Collectors
   - Cetorhina's batteries can be connected for recharging
 - Storm Shields
-  - Sheilds are closed with one cycling open and close 5 inches.
-Opening them will reveal a 360 view of the Black Hole in all its splendor
+  - Shields are closed with one cycling open and close 5 inches.
+Opening them will reveal a 360 view of the Black Hole in all its splendour
   - Once opened Viewports reveal ancient hieroglyphics phosphorus paint with some English translations.
-Anyone with Geholgod training will recognise them from Star Teacher artificats discovered on Arcturus
+Anyone with Geholgod training will recognise them from Star Teacher artifacts discovered on Arcturus
-  - Transations read "Humankind must be obliterated" and "Do not allow perfection" one in German says "Border Bombers?" p28 Clerke's Clues
+  - Translations read "Humankind must be obliterated" and "Do not allow perfection" one in German says "Border Bombers?" p28 Clerke's Clues
 - Sensor Terminal
   - Multi-screen terminal recording gravitational waves.
   - Also relays encrypted audio transmissions drawn to the black hole sending tha data to MUTHUR on Deck C, can only be listened to at her interface terminal